 Customer Success Managers can be found in SaaS companies of all sizes, and their focus is on making sure your customers are making the best of your product.
-They act both as customer support and sales managers, as they address issues with the software, help with the onboarding process, and track key product development metrics that are reported to the product development team.
+They act both as customer support and sales managers, as they address issues with the software, help with the user onboarding process, and track key product development metrics that are reported to the product development team.

 Sales Engineers and Sales Developments Reps are usually employed in larger B2B SaaS companies.
 They organize demos, meetings and close larger deals with clients and partners.

 Finally, finance and administration work behind the scenes to make sure everything is running smoothly.
 It is advised to hire professionals to oversee the company’s finances and accounting, especially in the early stages of product development.

 Once you assemble your product development team and start working towards your goals, the final step is defining the right metrics and benchmarks to measure your success.

 What are key SaaS metrics you should be tracking?